spmse/dev-blog-template/README.md

 ### Deploy to Github Pages

-Using SSH:
+To deploy using SSH:

 ```
 $ USE_SSH=true pnpm deploy
 ```

-Not using SSH:
+To deploy without using SSH, run:

 ```
 $ GIT_USER=<Your GitHub username> pnpm deploy